hth313/ladybug/doc/reference.rst

 Instructions that perform some kind of calculation, i.e. arithmetic, logical and bit manipulation instructions, consume their arguments and place the result on the stack.
 The original value of X is placed in the L (Last X) register.
 If the instruction consumes more arguments from the stack than it produces, the stack drops and the contents of the top register (T) is duplicated as needed.

-ADD
+.. object:: ADD
-^^^

    Add X with Y, the result is placed in X and the stack drops.

+   .. describe:: Affected flags

+   Sign, zero, overflow and carry flags set according to the result.

-SUB
+.. object:: SUB
-^^^

    Subtract X from Y, the result is placed in X and the stack drops.

+   .. describe:: Affected flags

+   Sign, zero, overflow and carry flags set according to the result.

-MUL
+.. object:: MUL
-^^^

    Multiply X with Y, the result is placed in X and the stack drops.
 If the operation overflows, the overflow bit is set.
 In signed operation, the result sign is always the correct one.

+   .. describe:: Affected flags

+   Sign, zero and overflow flags set according to the result.
+The sign flag will have the correct value of the result.
+Carry is not affected.

-DIV
+.. object:: DIV
-^^^

    Divide Y by X, the quotient is placed in X and the stack drops.

+   .. describe:: Affected flags

+   Sign, zero and overflow flags set according to the result.
+The sign flag will have the correct value of the result.
+Carry set if remainder is non-zero, cleared otherwise.

-RMD
+.. object:: RMD
-^^^

    Divide Y by X, the remainder is placed in X and the stack drops.

+   .. describe:: Affected flags

+   Sign, zero and overflow flags set according to the result.
+Carry is not affected.

-NEG
+.. object:: NEG
-^^^

    Negate X.

    In signed mode the smallest negative number does not have a corresponding positive counterpart.
 Negating that number ends up with the same number as the input.
 In this case the overflow flag is set to indicate that the result could not be represented.
 For all other signed values, the input is negated and the overflow flag is cleared.

    In unsigned mode, the number is negated, giving the same bit pattern as would result in signed mode.
 However, as all numbers are considered positive, a negative number can not be represented and the overflow flag will be set to indicate this.
 The only case you will not get an overflow flag is when the input is 0 (as 0 negated is also 0).

+   .. describe:: Affected flags

+   Sign, zero and overflow flags set according to the result.

-ABSI
+.. object:: ABSI
-^^^^

    Absolute value of X.

    In signed mode, negative numbers are negated to make them positive.
 As negation does the same code as ``NEG``, see ``NEG`` for a discussion on how the smallest negative number behaves.

    In unsigned mode all numbers are considered positive, and negation is never done.
 The overflow flag is always cleared in this case.

+   .. describe:: Affected flags

+   Sign, zero and overflow flags set according to the result.

 .. index:: operations; double precision, double precision